 Number of I/O (Input/Out)

 If you’re going to regularly need 3-4+ mic inputs, you might want to look into a mixer for audio recording.
-USB mixers are usually better for controlling audio quality of more input.
-A USB mixer is similar to interfaces with their USB connection to the computer.
+USB mixers are usually better for controlling the audio quality of more input.
+A USB mixer is similar to interfaces with a USB connection to the computer.